FabricationsHQ - Putting the Words to the Music

 Of course it didn’t hurt that Queen were an incredibly talented band with a ridiculous amount of quality albums and classic songs in their repertoire.

-Nor should it be forgotten they were an accomplished band of musicians even in their formative years.
-They performed and recorded some truly classic heavy rock with light and shade on their early albums before commercial and global success came calling.
+Nor should it be forgotten they were an accomplished band of musicians even in their formative years; they performed and recorded some truly classic heavy rock with light and shade on their early albums before commercial and global success came calling.

 And that success led them to become pop and rock giants of the singles charts, album charts and world stages